 How much time does your IT team spend on managing your SaaS applications?
+Do you have any SaaS statistics to compare with?
 We hear from many companies that the challenges of managing SaaS apps leave IT with little to no time to focus on more strategic initiatives.
-The situation has become even more complicated thanks to the pandemic and a rise in hybrid and remote work, which for many IT teams has meant dealing with a larger application portfolio.
+The situation has become even more complicated as the rise in hybrid and remote work has led to larger application portfolios and the macroeconomic climate has teams focused on optimizing costs.

-To understand what’s at stake for IT leaders, we’ve assembled 12 SaaS statistics that highlight why IT needs the right tools to effectively manage SaaS — and we’ve even created a handy infographic!
-Read on to learn why these SaaS statistics should matter to your organization, and be sure to check out our infographic below.
+To understand what’s at stake for IT leaders, we’ve assembled 12 SaaS statistics that highlight why IT needs the right tools to effectively manage SaaS.

 - SaaS spend is projected to grow by 19% annually

 - 53% of apps aren’t managed by IT

 - Teams use 50-70 apps on average